 -

-Can I import my accounts from another file into Credit Manager?
+Can I Import My Accounts into Credit Manager?

 -